Morpho-lang/morpho/README.md

-# morpho
+# Morpho
 The Morpho language.
 Morpho is a programmable environment for shape optimization.
 Morpho aims to be:

-* Familiar.
+* **Familiar**.
 Morpho uses syntax similar to other C-family languages.
 The syntax fits on a postcard, so it's easy to learn.
-* Fast.
-Morpho programs run as or more efficiently than other well-implemented dynamic languages like wren or lua (Morpho is significantly faster than Python).
+* **Fast**.
+Morpho programs run as efficiently as other well-implemented dynamic languages like *wren* or *lua* (Morpho is significantly faster than Python, for example).
 Morpho leverages numerical libraries like BLAS, LAPACK and SUITE-SPARSE to provide high performance.
-* Class-based.
+* **Class-based**.
 A morpho program involves creating and manipulating objects, which greatly simplifies operation.
-* Extendable.
+* **Extendable**.
 Morpho is, in effect, an embeddable language oriented for scientific applications.
 Functionality is easy to add via packages.

 ## Installation